furu-s/scraping-sample/README.md

-# Scraping sample code with Ruby on rails
+# Scraping sample code by using Ruby on rails

-This Project uses BULMA for CSS frameword. http://bulma.io/
+This Project uses BULMA for CSS framework.

+http://bulma.io/

 ## Used Gem